 Simply put, these IRS code sections allow for the transfer of asset values without capital gains taxes.

-This article will focus on tips for a 1035 exchange life insurance to be successful, and will draw some analogies to the 1031 exchange for real estate as a way to help clarify this concept of upgrading.
+This article will focus on tips for a 1035 exchange with life insurance to be successful, and will draw some analogies to the 1031 exchange for real estate as a way to help clarify this concept of upgrading.

 You might also be interested in our article 1035 Exchange for Annuities.